flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-4.md

     company at more than $1T.
   card_citation: ''
 card_5:
-  card_text: "> a\x1CIt is 50 times more powerful than heroin.
+  card_text: "> ax1CIt is 50 times more powerful than heroin.
 It is very inexpensive.
-It is coming primarily from China and coming primarily through our U.S. Postal Service, if you can believe it.a\x1D\n> \n> Senator Rob Portman (R-OH) as the Senate looks to pass a bill this week to stop flow of opioids through the mail.
+It is coming primarily from China and coming primarily through our U.S. Postal Service, if you can believe it.ax1Dn> n> Senator Rob Portman (R-OH) as the Senate looks to pass a bill this week to stop flow of opioids through the mail.
 Under the bill, USPS is required to track sender's name, address & package contents for nearly all int'l mail shipments, including all from China.
 FedEx, UPS & DHL are already required to do so."
   card_citation: ''
 card_6:
-  card_text: "> “She was very cooperative.”\n> \n> Brian Hale, Tuscarawas County Sheriffa\x19s Deputy, after charging a Giant Eagle grocery store employee with felony theft after she nibbled on deli meat, daily for 8 years.
+  card_text: "> “She was very cooperative.”n> n> Brian Hale, Tuscarawas County Sheriffax19s Deputy, after charging a Giant Eagle grocery store employee with felony theft after she nibbled on deli meat, daily for 8 years.
 The store's loss prevention manager calculated the 3-5 slices of ham per shift was worth $9,200.
 Authorities say she also occasionally ate salami."
   card_citation: ''
 card_10:
   card_text: '[view sources](https://smarthernews.com/quick-quotes-4/)'
   card_citation: ''

 ---
 *   **Hurricane Florence: ‘This One Really Scares Me,’ Forecaster Says:**
     [https://www.npr.org/2018/09/11/646598687/hurricane-watch-issued-for-carolinas-ahead-of-category-4-florence](\"https://www.npr.org/2018/09/11/646598687/hurricane-watch-issued-for-carolinas-ahead-of-category-4-florence\")